awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 1. AWS KMS decrypts the encrypted data key and then sends the decrypted \(plaintext\) data key to Amazon EC2\.

 1. Amazon EC2 uses the plaintext data key in hypervisor memory to encrypt disk I/O to the EBS volume\.
-The data key persists in memory as long as the EBS volume is attached to the EC2 instance\.
+The plaintext data key persists in memory as long as the EBS volume is attached to the EC2 instance\.

 ## Amazon EBS Encryption Context<a name="ebs-encryption-context"></a>

+In its [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) and [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) requests to AWS KMS, Amazon EBS uses an encryption context with a name\-value pair that identifies the volume or snapshot in the request\.
+The name in the encryption context does not vary\.

+An [encryption context](http://junebl.aka.corp.amazon.com/workspaces/guides/src/AWSTrentDocs/build/server-root/kms/latest/developerguide/concepts.html#encrypt_context) is a set of key–value pairs that contain arbitrary nonsecret data\.
+When you include an encryption context in a request to encrypt data, AWS KMS cryptographically binds the encryption context to the encrypted data\.
+To decrypt the data, you must pass in the same encryption context\.

-Amazon EBS sends [encryption context](encryption-context.md) when making AWS KMS API requests to generate data keys and decrypt\.
-Amazon EBS uses the volume ID as encryption context for all volumes and for encrypted snapshots created with the [CreateSnapshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateSnapshot.html) operation in the Amazon EC2 API\.
+For all volumes and for encrypted snapshots created with the Amazon EBS [CreateSnapshot](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateSnapshot.html) operation, Amazon EBS uses the volume ID as encryption context value\.
 In the `requestParameters` field of a CloudTrail log entry, the encryption context looks similar to the following:

 ```
 "encryptionContext": {